 An electrifying and mercurial Ecuadorian striker whose flashes of genius lit up World Cups and defined a rollercoaster football journey.

-Iván Kaviedes was Ecuadorian football's brilliant enigma.
-A striker of sublime technical skill and audacious flair, he was capable of moments that captivated a nation.
-His career was a global odyssey, taking him from Ecuador to Italy, England, Spain, and Mexico, often in fleeting spells that hinted at unfulfilled potential.
-Yet, his legacy is cemented in the yellow of La Tri.
-He was a key figure in Ecuador's historic qualification for the 2002 FIFA World Cup, their first.
-At the tournament, he scored a memorable goal against Croatia and celebrated by pulling a Spider-Man mask from his sock—a moment of pure, joyful theater.
+Iván Kaviedes scored a goal against Croatia at the 2002 FIFA World Cup, pulling a Spider-Man mask from his sock in celebration.
+Born in 1977, the Ecuadorian striker possessed sublime technical skill and audacious flair.
+His club career became a global odyssey through Italy, England, Spain, and Mexico, often in fleeting spells that hinted at unfulfilled potential.
+He played a key role in Ecuador's historic qualification for their first World Cup.
+At the 2002 tournament, his goal and celebration created a moment of pure, joyful theater.
 He returned to the World Cup stage in 2006.
-While his club career was nomadic, his impact for the national team was profound; he provided a creative, unpredictable spark during a golden era for Ecuadorian football, leaving behind a highlight reel of breathtaking goals and unforgettable celebrations.
+While his nomadic club path limited his consistency, his impact for the national team proved profound.
+Kaviedes provided a creative, unpredictable spark during a golden era for Ecuadorian football.
+He left behind a highlight reel of breathtaking goals and unforgettable celebrations in the yellow of La Tri.

 1965–1980